-I like to cut up the thighs and threaded the meat on skewers but if you’re in a hurry, you could leave them whole grill them without the skewers.
+I like to cut up the thighs and thread the meat on skewers, but if you’re in a hurry, you could leave them whole and grill them without the skewers.
 I served this chicken last week to our son, Nick and his wife, Lindsay along with the Peruvian Green Sauce.

 Nick made a comment that explains how delicious they are; he said, “Wow mom, this is one of the best things you’ve made in a long time”.
 But being a very considerate (smart and diplomatic too!) son, he added, “… and you make a lot of really good things!”.
 I had to laugh – but also had to agree that these Peruvian Grilled Chicken Skewers are wonderful.

 Want something special this weekend for dinner?
 Got friends coming for dinner sometime soon?
 Tired of the same-old-same old?
 Pick up some chicken thighs at the market next time you shop.
 Check the list of marinade and Peruvian Green Sauce ingredients – you probably have most of them in the pantry or fridge, but jot down anything you’re missing.
 You’re in for a fabulous treat!
 Someone might even say it’s, “the best thing you’ve made in a long time”!